maplen76/Course_project/CodeBook.md

 ### Merge training sets and test sets to create one data set

-Test and training data (X_train.txt, X_test.txt), subject ids (subject_train.txt, subject_test.txt) and activity ids (y_train.txt, y_test.txt) are merged to obtain a single data set.
-Variables are labelled with the names assigned by original collectors (features.txt).
+* Test and training data (X_train.txt, X_test.txt), subject ids (subject_train.txt, subject_test.txt) and activity ids (y_train.txt, y_test.txt) are merged to obtain a single data set.
+* Variables are labelled with the names assigned by original collectors (features.txt)
-Also add a new column group to identify if the record is belong to training group or test group
+* Also add a new column group to identify if the record is belong to training group or test group

 ### Extracts only the measurements on the mean and standard deviation for each measurement